OmveerSingh01/Codsoft/README.md

-# Codsoft
-This contain three task/projects of the java internship.
+This contain three basic tasks in java